lbux/aws-connect-supervisor-app/rest-service/README.md

 - Check for unused imports in all files.
 - Iterate over all queues for service level, remove Basic Queue
 - SL connect handler: remove index out of bounds from catch and add proper check
+- remove Constants.java (inserted constants into connectinstance.java)
+  - replace constants used in connecthandler.java by passing in ConnectInstance

 avg handling time todo:
 - Iterate over all queues for avg_handle_time